 The mini has seen a lot of changes over the years.
 Stop watches and clip boards have been replaced by sophisticated timing devices and computers that record each runner’s time accurately in hundredths of seconds.
 Runners now register for the race via the website, www.derbyfestivalmarathon.com and their thirsts are now quenched with filled, compostable cups of Louisville Water Company’s Pure Tap Water, instead of the antiquated “dip and drink from a tub method.”

 In 2011, the course for both the mini and Marathon underwent a major change.
 Responding to a survey of about 4,000 runners who indicated that they would prefer a “loop” course – starting and finishing in the same general area – the route was altered to start and finish within a three-block area in downtown Louisville.
 The change was well-received by runners, although a handful were disappointed that the mini no longer included a South End start near Iroquois Park.
 Virtually every participant, however, was pleased with the elimination of two challenging hills on the new course.
-With the race reaching its 15,000 race cap earlier than ever in 2011, the 2017 races will again be capped at 18,0000 runners.
+The 2020 races will again be capped at 15,000 runners.

 The resounding feedback from runners is organization, support and volunteers.
 That’s why they come back year after year.
 JoAnne Dewer from Indianapolis summed it up: “I’ve run great races all over the country and right in my own back yard.
 Never have I seen an event that was so well organized.
 Incredible volunteers … they’re everywhere!
 And there’s no better crowd than a Louisville crowd,” Dewer exclaimed.
 “I’ll continue to travel around to other races, but the mini is one I’ll always come back to.”